 There was rarely a rock I saw that didn’t have the silhouette of someone climbing it or standing on its top.
 It truly is a mecca for rock climbers.
 If you squint, you can see the profile of a rock climber at the top of the rock in the picture above.

 After heading inland, there will be two more pushes before you reach the summit.

 Reaching the summit allows you to see one of the best views in the entire park.
 This 360-degree vantage point looks out over the flat desert landscape, and it is impressive to see how many Joshua Trees are dotting the ground below you.

 There is a rock pile on the summit that I saw many people standing on to get full 360-degree photos.
-When we were there, there were only 5 or 6 people hanging out, so it was nice to have such a beautiful summit to ourselves.
+When we were there, only 5 or 6 people were hanging out, so it was nice to have such a beautiful summit to ourselves.
 On a busy holiday weekend, I have seen more than 30 up here.

 Also, if you have the chance, hike up for sunset.
 This is probably the best view in the park for sunset and something you will not soon forget.
 Do be sure to have a headlamp for the descent though.

-Ryan Mountain is a must do hike if you make your way out to Joshua Tree National Park.
+Ryan Mountain is a must-do hike if you make your way out to Joshua Tree National Park.
 Sure it is more difficult than most of the other hikes in the park, but the views are so rewarding that you would be crazy to miss it, especially at sunset.
 I recommend taking as long as you need to hike up, it’s worth it as soon as you make it to the summit.
 Let me know what you think in the comments.